Explore our research projects and programs

 The extreme life-history adaptations of Polar biota may lead to an elevated sensitivity to the toxicological effects of chemicals.
 Measuring the toxicological exposure and effect of known and emerging Chemicals of Antarctic Concern (CACs) is an integral component of our work within SOPOPP.
 From field surveys of chemical levels and profiles at the base of the Antarctic food web, and consumers i.e. sea-bird and whale populations; to controlled, laboratory, dose-response assessments using Antarctic krill-based bioassays and humpback whale cell lines developed within our team.

-This research theme has been supported by Australian Research Council Discovery Project (DP0666891) and is conducted in close collaboration with research partners at the Australian Antarctic Division, the Swiss Federal Institute of Aquatic Science and Technology, the University of Queensland and internal collaborators at Griffith University.
+This research theme has been supported by Australian Research Council Discovery Project (DP0666891) and is conducted in close collaboration with industry and research partners at the Australian Antarctic Division, the Swiss Federal Institute of Aquatic Science and Technology, the University of Queensland and internal collaborators at Griffith University.
 The work contributes to a very small body of data regarding the toxicological sensitivity of Antarctic biota and facilitates species-specific risk assessment and regulatory decision making.

 The Humpback Whale Sentinel Program (HWSP)